 The EIT supports the creation of tomorrow’s entrepreneurs and promotes a real change of mindset towards an entrepreneurial culture and attitude.
 By investing in the EIT, Europe invests in the talent of tomorrow who will not only create new start-ups but also contribute to innovation in existing companies, thus becoming a source for growth.

-KICs’ higher education partners focus on developing innovative curricula that provide students, entrepreneurs and business innovators with the knowledge and skills necessary for a knowledge and entrepreneurial society.
+Innovation Communities’ higher education partners focus on developing innovative curricula that provide students, entrepreneurs and business innovators with the knowledge and skills necessary for a knowledge and entrepreneurial society.
 These innovative programmes are based on partnerships between different universities, companies and research centres that collaborate closely and offer double degrees, international and cross-sectorial mobility experiences, as well as applied innovation and entrepreneurship education.

 Education for Creativity, Innovation, and Entrepreneurship

-The hallmark of EIT educational programmes is to not only to educate students to know, but also to know what to do and how to solve real life problems, all framed within an entrepreneurial mindset.
+The hallmark of EIT educational programmes is to not only educate students to know, but also to know what to do and how to solve real life problems, all framed within an entrepreneurial mindset.

 EIT-labelled educational programmes at Master and PhD levels foster students to become more creative, innovative and entrepreneurs.
 This is why EIT-specific quality criteria and EIT overarching learning outcomes are applied.